-The extensive and multidisciplinary Ecosystems and Environment Research Programme studies the effects of human activity on terrestrial and aquatic ecosystems and provides solutions for current environmental problems.
-The research focus areas of the programme are
+The wide-ranging and multidisciplinary Ecosystems and Environment Research Programme investigates the effects of human activity on land and aquatic ecosystems.
+Our researchers are looking for solutions to current environmental problems.
+The focus areas of the programme are:

-Climate change research focuses on both long-term climatic variation and the causes of recent changes in climate and the identification of ecosystem effects e.g. in terms of the role of black carbon in climate change and the carbon cycle in Arctic regions, as well as on the emergence of climate risk in society.
+Climate change research is focused on both long-term climate fluctuations and the causes of recent global warming as well as the effects of climate change on ecosystems.
+Among other things, this encompasses the role of black carbon in climate change and the carbon cycle in arctic areas, as well as the development of climate risks in society.

-Research of the Baltic Sea and its catchment area focuses on understanding the structure and function of marine and freshwater ecosystems and the interacting effects of a changing climate and eutrophication on biodiversity.
-The research also includes analysing environmental risk associated with fisheries and shipping, and human-induced changes in catchment areas.
+Research on the Baltic Sea and its drainage basin is focused on the structure and function of marine and inland aquatic ecosystems, as well as the effects of climate change and eutrophication on their diversity.
+We also assess the environmental risks posed by fishing and marine traffic, and study changes in the drainage basin caused by humans.

 Urban ecosystem research aims to investigate and solve environmental issues related to urbanisation.
 The research is focused on urban biodiversity and ecosystem services provided by green areas, such as the mitigation of air pollution and storm water damage, as well as their socioecological reflections.
 The latter includes the investigation of social values, environmental justice and subjective wellbeing.